andyboulle/nfl-trends-api/docs/caching_system.md

 ## Overview

 The NFL Trends API implements a comprehensive caching system using `cachetools` to improve performance and reduce database load.
-The system includes two main caches with different strategies and protected entries that ensure critical data is always available.
+The system includes three main caches with different strategies and protected entries that ensure critical data is always available.

 ## Cache Types